 Place the infant in an upright sitting position on your lap, facing you.
-With your hands behind their shoulders and their head initially supported by your knees (until they can hold it up themselves), move them from side to side.
+With your hands behind his shoulders and his head initially supported by your bring his hands to hismouth to strengthen his arms, knees (until he can hold it up himself), move him from side to side.